ten-protocol/go-ten/design/wallet_extension.md

 ### Ethereum JSON-RPC endpoint

-The node gateway serves a standard implementation of the Ethereum JSON-RPC specification, except in the following
+The wallet extension serves a standard implementation of the Ethereum JSON-RPC specification, except in the following
 respects:

 * Any request containing sensitive information is encrypted with the Obscuro enclave public key before being forwarded